betrybe/sd-0x-project-mistery-letter-rubric/README.md

 **O que será verificado:**

-- Será validado que deve possuir a propriedade `background-image` igual a "images/pink-pattern.png"
+- Será validado se a classe `magazine2` possui a propriedade `background-image` igual a "images/pink-pattern.png"

-- Será validado que deve possuir a propriedade `color` igual a rgb(255, 0, 255)
+- Será validado se a classe `magazine2` possui a propriedade `color` igual a rgb(255, 0, 255)

-- Será validado que deve possuir a propriedade `font-family` igual a "Verdana"
+- Será validado se a classe `magazine2` possui a propriedade `font-family` igual a "Verdana"

-- Será validado que deve possuir a propriedade `font-weight` igual a "900"
+- Será validado se a classe `magazine2` possui a propriedade `font-weight` igual a "900"

 ### 9 - Crie a classe `medium`.